risingwavelabs/risingwave-docs-legacy/docs/install-run-connect.md

 ---
 id: install-run-connect
-title: Install, run, and connect RisingWave
+title: Install, run, and connect to RisingWave
 description: Install, run, and connect to RisingWave.
 slug: /install-run-connect
 ---